-- Unconditional Admission Status.
+- 1. Unconditional Admission Status.
 Academic proficiency for unconditional admission may be established through satisfaction of either of the following criteria: - a.
-A minimum cumulative undergraduate grade point average of 3.00 (or 3.25 on the last 60 hours of undergraduate work) and a minimum scaled score of 150 on the verbal reasoning section of the GRE and a minimum scaled score of 141 on the quantitative reasoning section of the GRE, or - b.
-Unconditional admission to the Graduate School, a minimum scaled score of 150 on the verbal reasoning section of the GRE and a minimum scaled score of 141 on the quantitative reasoning section of the GRE, and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a "B." - Conditional Admission Status.
-Academic proficiency for conditional admission may be established through satisfaction of either of the following criteria: - a.
-A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours of undergraduate work) and a minimum scaled score of 146 on the verbal reasoning section of the GRE and a minimum score of 140 on the quantitative reasoning section of the GRE, or - b.
-Unconditional admission to the Graduate School, a minimum scaled score of 146 on the verbal reasoning section of the GRE and a minimum score of 140 on the quantitative reasoning section minimum, and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C."
+A minimum cumulative undergraduate grade point average of 3.00 (or 3.25 on the last 60 hours of undergraduate work) and a minimum score of 290 (900 on prior scale) on the combined verbal and quantitative reasoning sections of the GRE, Or - b.
+Unconditional admission to the Graduate School, a minimum score of 290 (900 on prior scale) on the combined verbal and quantitative reasoning sections of the GRE, and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a "B." - 2.
+Conditional Admission Status.
+Academic proficiency for conditional admission maybe established through satisfaction of either of the following criteria: - a.
+A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours of undergraduate work) and a minimum score of 285 (800 on prior scale) on the combined verbal and quantitative reasoning sections of the GRE, - Or - b.
+Unconditional admission to the Graduate School, a minimum score of 285 (800 on prior scale) on the combined verbal and quantitative reasoning sections of the GRE, and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C."

-A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours of undergraduate work) and a minimum score of 800 on the combined verbal and quantitative sections of the GRE, or
+Clinical Mental Health Counseling

-Unconditional admission to the Graduate School, a minimum score of 800 on the combined verbal and quantitative sections of the GRE, and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C."
+- 1. Unconditional Admission Status.
+Academic proficiency for unconditional admission may be established through satisfaction of either of the following criteria: - A minimum cumulative undergraduate grade point average of 3.00 (or 3.25 on the last 60 hours of undergraduate work) and a minimum cumulative score of 290 on the combined verbal and quantitative sections of the GRE, Or - b.
+Unconditional admission to the Graduate School, a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE and a minimum cumulative graduate grade point average of 3.25 on 12 or more hours with no grade less than a "B." - 2.
+Conditional Admission Status.
+Academic proficiency for conditional admission may be established through satisfaction of either of the following criteria: - A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours of undergraduate work) and a cumulative score of at least 290 on the combined verbal and quantitative sections of the GRE, Or - b.
+Unconditional admission to the Graduate School and a minimum cumulative graduate grade point average of 3.00 on 12 or more semester hours with no more than one course with a grade of "C" and no grade less than a "C." GRE scores may be required.